-EIJI KANDA shaded his eyes against the glaring Japanese sun.
-It was summer and unusually hot.
-He guessed that he had gotten too used to the French climate.
-Over there people were as pale as the Japanese people or at least those he had seen.
-He glanced down at his luggage with a sigh before resolutely picking up his suitcases.
-He made sure his backpack was on securely and walked forward, leaving the Narita International Airport behind in search of some form of transport.
+He glanced down at his luggage with a sigh before mentally picked up the resolve to move forward with his suitcases.
+He shrugged his backpack into a more secure position, and walked forward, leaving the Narita International Airport behind in search of some form of transport.
 He wondered how the Master and the Geezer were doing.
 Hopefully they hadn't driven each other up the wall and destroyed the shop.
-He'd better pay them a surprise visit just in case.
+He'd better drop in on them just in case.

-CHIKAGE KOBAYAKAWA shaded his glass-protected eyes against the glaring Japanese sun.
-It was summer and unusually hot.
+KOBAYAKAWA CHIKAGE shaded his eyes the glaring sun even though they were protect by shades.
 "That's strange," he mused.
 He poked his sunglasses.
 "Ooh!"
 He stumbled back.
 "That's very strange.
 Why is it so bright?
 Have my glasses gone wrong?
 How can they have gone wrong?
 That doesn't make any sense."
 He took them off and stared at them worriedly.
 Suddenly an idea hit him.
 "I know!
 I'll ask Tachibana!"
-He put them back on and then began to speed-walk the 50 miles to the bakery.
+He put them back on and then began to speed-walk the 50 kilometres to the bakery.

-YUSUKE ONO shaded his eyes against the glaring Japanese sun.
-It was summer and unusually hot.
+ONO YUSUKE shaded his eyes against the glaring sun.
 He sighed and put his glasses in their case and slipped on his sunglasses.
 Then running a hand through his hair, he turned and leaned casually against the red Ferrari, ignorant of the gawking high-school girls that were passing by.
 He wondered what was taking Tachibana so long.
 He glanced up at the window of the apartment.
 The curtains just flapped against the window pane.
 He sighed and cupping his hands around his mouth, yelled, "Tachibana!"

 For some reason, Ono had this thing about making high school girls think they were a "gay married couple" when they weren't.
 Not even close to that.
 He saw Ono glance back at them and then look up at him with a grin.
-"Don't worry, they're not in your dating range!" he yelled back with a smirk.
+"Aw, babe, it's great that you still want to impress after all these years," he yelled back with a smirk.
 Tachibana just slide down the wall below his window in despair.

 Tachibana made sure he was in and hidden from view behind the tinted windows of his Ferrari before getting in himself.
 He started the car and reversed out of the compound.
 Then making sure not to hit the girls, he drove down the lane.
 He stopped and let Ono out at the bakery and went to park the car.